MEMORANDUM OF UNDERSTANDING

 ARTICLE 7 - Admittance of Members and Friends of GENERA

-7.3 Organisations as under the conditions of Article 3.2 may obtain GENERA Friend status upon approval of the GA.
-This status gives the right to a non-voting seat in the GA.
-GENERA Friend status will be established by means of an exchange of letters between the Chair of the GA and the interested organisation.
-GENERA Friend status may be withdrawn at any time via written request or automatically ends when the organisation does not exist anymore.
+7.4 GENERA Friend has a non-voting seat in the GA.
+GENERA Friend status is established by exchange of letters between the Chair of the GA and the prospective applicant.
+GENERA Friend status may be withdrawn at any time via the Friend or Chair’s written request or shall cease upon cessation of the Friend’s professional activities.

 ARTICLE 8 - Confidentiality